Wak6817/Infi-Escape/README.md

 ### Prerequisites

 - Install [Python 3.x](https://www.python.org/) (if the game is built in Python)
-- A command-line environment (Terminal on macOS/Linux or PowerShell / Command Prompt on Windows)
+- A command-line environment (Terminal on macOS/Linux / Command Prompt on Windows)

 ### Steps